samuelmaudo/robot-vacuums/README.md

 For example, the previous input will result in this output:

 ```
-Plateau coordinates are not valid: 0 5
+Surface coordinates are not valid: 0 5
 ```

 _Note:_ If you want to run the command on Windows, you will have to make some